Archive for the ‘home construction’ Category

 Posted on: February 10th, 2025

 Real estate prices in California are higher than ever, making moving a really difficult choice.
 So, what are the best extension rooms for houses?
 If you love your home but need more space, an extension is a great alternative to relocating.
 Uprooting your life for a bigger house isn’t always ideal—especially with the outrageous cost of buying, selling, and moving.
 Expanding your home lets you create the space you need without leaving behind your neighborhood, school district, or community you love.
-If you need a general contractor for your home, we serve the entire Sacramento area including Roseville and Rocklin with everything from cabinet refacing to general contracting to home painting.
+If you need a general contractor for your home, we serve the entire Sacramento area, including Roseville and Rocklin with everything from cabinet refacing to general contracting to home painting.

-Request A Quote
+Request A Site Visit

 California ADU Laws